Skip to main content

 2. Add breadcrumbs and parsley; cook, stirring, until lightly toasted.

-3. Sprinkle evenly over casserole.
+3. Sprinkle evenly over the casserole.

-Chef Lynn Crawford’s Lobster Deviled Eggs
+Chef Lynn Crawford’s lobster deviled eggs

-Courtesy of Reader’s Digest Canada
+(Courtesy of Reader’s Digest Canada)

 Just when you thought they couldn’t make deviled eggs any better, Chef Lynn Crawford has gone and done it by adding lobster.
 This recipe can get a bit tedious if making large batches, but the eggs themselves are very easy to make.
 If you plan on serving these at your next get-together, you’ll need to plan on making them for every party from here on out.
 Because once you give people a taste, they’ll want more.